icssc/ZotMeal/docs/About.md

 ## Contributing

-We'd be happy to have your contributions to ZotMeal -- we're always looking to grow and change!
-Please see [Getting Started](/docs/contributor/zotmeal/getting-started) to learn how to contribute effectively.
+We'd be happy to have your contributions to peterplate -- we're always looking to grow and change!
+Please see [Getting Started](/docs/contributor/peterplate/getting-started) to learn how to contribute effectively.